 They sound good for audio playback, recording and maybe some mixing but not for high-end mastering.
 The 5 inch woofer delivers a nice bottom end, especially if you’re in a small room.
 Great sounding high frequencies with good depth and ambiance.

 I have to agree, these sound really good for such small speakers and they’re really worth the price.
-Except that they’re DAMN ugly!
+You also get that distinct JBL design which is clearly different from other monitors on this list.

 See you again tomorrow with another blog post, if you have any questions about studio monitors then leave a comment below and I’ll be happy to help.